amruthjakku/InternLink/docs/COHORT_MANAGEMENT.md

-# InternLink Cohort Management Guide
+# AI developer InternLink Cohort Management Guide

 ## Overview
 The cohort management system allows administrators to organize interns into cohorts and manage the relationship between cohorts and colleges.
 This feature provides comprehensive tools for cohort creation, college assignment, and bulk operations.